Anmol-Ghadia/web-calculator/README.md

 ## workflow of calculator
 1) Perform translation
+1) Perform Pre checks
 1) Remove all syntax sugars
-1) continue if passing all checks else undefined
+1) Perform Post checks
 1) Make the data structure by analyzing characters left to right and inside-out
 1) Iteratively computing the DS with a depth first approach